The most dangerous journey leads to the heart.

 Inspired by America's favorite storyteller, bestselling author E.E.
 Burke brings her vision to a new historical adventure with beloved characters borrowed from Mark Twain's classics.
 If you enjoy a rollicking romance between opposites, set against a breath-taking landscape in the rip-roaring era of the American frontier, don’t miss Taming Huck Finn.

 Featured by the Mark Twain House & Museum

 Taming Huck Finn picks up Huck’s story fifteen years after he “set out for the Territory” at the end of Twain’s original novel, The Adventures of Huckleberry Finn.
-As in Mr. Twain’s stories, the river is a primary character.
-Only in this book, it is the Missouri River, which at the time this novel is set constituted a natural border between civilization and the Western frontier.
+As in Mr. Twain’s stories, the river is a primary character; only in this book, it is the Missouri River.
+At the time of this novel, the Muddy Mo constituted a natural border between civilization and the Western frontier.